Napoleon was short. Sharks don’t get cancer. Goldfishes have a three-second memory.

-Though it is possible to conduct UX research on a budget, the reality is that its costs can range from $48,000 to $60,000, which can be very difficult especially for small web-based organisations managing low budgets.
+Though it is possible to conduct UX research on a budget, the reality is that its costs can range from $48,000 to $60,000.
+It can be quite difficult, especially for small web-based organizations with limited resources.

 These costs exist for a myriad of reasons.
-User experience research is a complex process, and since larger websites have higher amounts of traffic, user tracking can be extremely difficult, and some issues end up being ignored if not properly monitored or invested in.
+User experience research is a complex process.
+For websites with high amounts of traffic, user tracking can be extremely difficult.
+Several issues end up neglected if they are not properly monitored or invested in.

 The bigger issues arise when UX designers need to take into account the needs of different users that visit their pages.
 Users have unique needs, and acknowledging them all is not simple.
 In fact, even Google Analytics research can be wrong or misrepresentative.
-This issue is further exacerbated by the fact that there are an array of factors that need to be taken into account when making websites on different platforms, such as screen size, resolution, browser compatibility, and the like.
+This issue is further exacerbated by an array of factors that need to be taken into account when making websites on different platforms.
+Such as screen size, resolution, browser compatibility, and the like.

-The information architecture behind UX designs is not simple, and to be able to make sure that it is able to cater to every user’s needs is therefore not without concomitant costs.
+The information architecture behind UX designs is not simple.
+Hence making sure that it is able to cater to every user’s needs comes at a cost.